cvogt/cbt/doc/design.md

 This was also discussed in gitter here: https://gitter.im/cvogt/cbt?at=58a95663de50490822e869e5

-Taking a graph an contrinuously patching it can be confusing, which is why inheritance is confusing.
+Taking a graph and continuously patching it can be confusing, which is why inheritance is confusing.
 You can even build non-terminating call cycles.
 CBT's logic is not coupled to the inheritance layer.
 You can write CBT builds without inheritance.
 They require a bit more code, but